FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 Do you know how the Secret Service does it?

-There is there's gonna be an independent investigation done by internal affairs.
+There's going to be an independent investigation done by Internal Affairs.

-The state and local agency is gonna investigate it for potential murder, etc.
+The state and local agency is going to investigate it for potential murder, et cetera.

-And once the state and locals clear you, nine out of ten times you're gonna be cleared by your agency as well, assuming you didn't put any props or modifications on your service weapon.
+And once the state and locals clear you, nine out of ten times are going to be cleared by your agency as well, assuming you didn't put any props or modifications on your service weapon.

-Uh and I just want to shift gears with my last 30 seconds really quickly, because we had a hearing on the northern border in Grand Forks, and you were talking about specific threats from Iran, but also generally uh, and we've diverted an exceptional amount of resources at the southern border, our our interactions, a hundred and fourteen percent increase in apprehensions.
+And I just want to shift gears with my last 30 seconds really quickly, because we had a hearing on the northern border in Grand Forks, and you were talking about specific threats from Iran, but also generally.

 And are you guys monitoring that and making sure whatever coordination you have with Canada that we're paying attention to that as well?

-We have uh uh an excellent relationship, the we the FBI with our our Canadian counterparts, both uh RCMP, uh you know, the Mounties, as some people euphemistically call them, uh, and uh CSIS, they're um they're my uh intelligence service counterparts.
+We have an excellent relationship, we, the FBI, with our Canadian counterparts, both RCMP, you know, the Mounties, as some people euphemistically call them, and CSIS.

-Uh we have great relationships with them, and uh terrorism is I find uh probably the number one thing we talk about.
+We have great relationships with them, and terrorism is, I find, probably the number one thing we talk about.

 I yield back.